Partner Spotlight: Truist & BBIF

 Celebrating a Partnership that Empowers Communities

-In the ever-evolving landscape of community development and financial assistance, partnerships that foster growth and offer support to underserved communities are invaluable.
-Today, we shine our partner spotlight on an exemplary collaboration between Truist and the Black Business Investment Fund (BBIF), showcasing a journey of dedication, support, and impactful results.
+In the ever-evolving landscape of community development and financial assistance, partnerships that foster growth and offer support to the business community is invaluable.
+Today, we shine our partner spotlight on an exemplary collaboration between Truist and BBIF, showcasing a journey of dedication, support, and impactful results.

 Truist: A Pillar of Support Since Inception